The People Project

 Our team helps people build the skills and confidence to understand and use their NDIS plans effectively.
 We support participants to connect with the right organisations, coordinate the mix of services they need, and work towards greater independence and meaningful community involvement.
 From navigating day-to-day supports to preparing for plan reviews, we’re here to walk alongside participants every step of the way.

-Across all areas of our organisation, our values guide us: integrity, creativity, teamwork, commitment, and respect.
+Across all areas of our organisation, our values guide us: integrity, compassion, teamwork, commitment, and respect.
 We believe in the right people in the right roles, in the right place, working together for a more inclusive, empowered, and healthier Tasmania.

 Who this service is for